CarMin15/rental_app/README.md

 - Load cities from an API
 - Get rentals from an API after retrieving data from a form
 - Display rental items in a list and on a map
-- Display rental imasges using a slideshow
+- Display rental images using a slideshow
 - Show rental details within the map by clicking on a marker
 - Update rental listing when changing city